zyeb/fastrod/README.md

 ### Installation

-Compile the plugin into a .jar file and put it into the plugins folder or download a prebuilt version of the plugins from the <a href="https://github.com/zyeb/fastrod/releases">Releases</a> tab.
+Compile the plugin into a .jar file and put it into the server's plugins folder.

 <!-- USAGE EXAMPLES -->
 ## Usage